Alluxio/alluxio/docs/en/operation/Configuration.md

 Customizing how an application interacts with Alluxio is specific to each application.
 The following are recommendations for some common applications.

-Note that it is only valid to set client-side configurations for applications, such as properties prefixed with `alluxio.user`.
+Note that properties prefixes with `alluxio.user` are only valid to be set on machines which are running compute applications.
+They will not affect server operation.

-Similarly, setting server-side properties on a compute application has no effect, such as properties prefixed with either `alluxio.master` or `alluxio.worker`.
+Similarly, setting server-side properties prefixed with `alluxio.master` or `alluxio.worker` will only affect Alluxio server settings and does not affect compute applications.

 ### Alluxio Shell Commands

 Alluxio shell users can put JVM system properties `-Dproperty=value` after the `fs` command and before the subcommand to specify Alluxio user properties from the command line.
 For example, the following Alluxio shell command sets the write type to `CACHE_THROUGH` when copying files to Alluxio:

 ```console
 $ ./bin/alluxio fs -Dalluxio.user.file.writetype.default=CACHE_THROUGH \